jeremyhendrickson/BuildNetAutoSol/Exercise1/README.md

 # Exercise 1 - Connect Ansible to LAB
 The goal of this exercise is to verify Ansible can connect to the [LAB](../LAB) and complete a task.
+I chose to gather facts as the the initial proof of life for Ansible to my LAB topology.
+I then used an existing Ansible Example to generate a Network Graph from LLDP neighbor relationships.

 ## Gather Facts
 Run an initial ansible playbook to gather facts about the hosts.